What To Do when Denied Michigan auto insurance

 - You have too many tickets on your record.

-- You have not maintained current insurance on your automobile in excess of 39 days.
+- You have not maintained current insurance on your automobile above 39 days.

 - You have been convicted of insurance fraud or have been denied payment of a claim over $1,000 because of fraud.

 - Within the past three years, you are guilty of a felony with a motor vehicle.

 - Within the past three years, you have a conviction for driving under the influence of alcohol or drugs.

 - Failing to stop at the scene of an accident or getting a ticket for reckless driving.

 - The car you want to insure does not meet Michigan safety requirements.

 Who to contact if your insurance company denies you insurance:

 You can get auto insurance coverage provided by MAIPF website by visiting a filling it out your information to be contacted by licensed Michigan auto insurance agent.